I have an idea

 Acquiring the rights to what is your core business may be crucial to your success.
 You ensure control of these assets and prevent others from exploiting the idea.
 Such a sole right may be very important in obtaining funding.
 Use the symbols ©, ™, and patent pending to demonstrate to investors and others that you have applied for or have established rights.

 The assets represented by these rights may be very important in attracting investors.
 Having your rights in order shows that you are serious and that the idea is more than just loose thoughts.
 There are various types of sources of funding, from professional investors to what is known as "crowdfunding", where you make a broad appeal and several people contribute.
-In addition, there are a number of support schemes from the public sector, such as Innovation Norway.
-See an overview of providers on their websites
+In addition, there are a number of support schemes from the public sector, such as Innovation Norway and "Start and run a business" at Altinn.

 Gain inspiration and avoid infringing the rights of others